canonical/operator/README.md

 ## Operator Framework development

-If you want to work in the framework *itself* you will need Python >= 3.5 and the dependencies declared in `requirements-dev.txt` installed in your system.
+To work in the framework itself you will need Python >= 3.5 and the dependencies in `requirements-dev.txt` installed in your system, or a
-Or you can use a virtualenv:
+virtualenv:

     virtualenv --python=python3 env
     source env/bin/activate